LLMs are Single-threaded Reasoners: Demystifying the Working Mechanism of Soft Thinking: Unleashing the Potential of Soft Thinking with Randomness

 \subsection{Balancing Randomness and Softness}

-To understand the performance differences between various Randomized Soft Thinking approaches, we quantified the randomness and softness of each method.
+To understand the performance differences between various Stochastic Soft Thinking approaches, we quantified the randomness and softness of each method.
 Specifically, we used the normalized entropy of generated Soft Tokens as a proxy for softness.
-For randomness, we calculated the JS divergence between the original LLM output probability $\pi$ and the Randomized Soft Token $st'$.
+For randomness, we calculated the JS divergence between the original LLM output probability $\pi$ and the Stochastic Soft Token $st'$.

-As illustrated in Fig.~\ref{fig:softness_vs_randomness}, the Gumbel-Softmax trick allows for easy adjustment of the softness by varying the temperature hyperparameter $\tau$, while consistently maintaining adequate randomness, indicated by high JS divergence.
+As illustrated in Figure~\ref{fig:softness_vs_randomness}, the Gumbel-Softmax trick allows for easy adjustment of the softness by varying the temperature hyperparameter $\tau$, while consistently maintaining adequate randomness, indicated by high JS divergence.
 In contrast, Dirichlet sampling struggles to balance randomness and softness.
-When the scaling parameter $\gamma\to 1$, the Randomized Soft Token exhibits sufficient randomness but collapses into a near one-hot vector, as indicated by the low entropy.
-Conversely, when the scaling parameter $\gamma$ increases, the Randomized Soft Token gradually converges to the original model’s output probability distribution, displaying higher softness but limited randomness.
+When the scaling parameter $\gamma\to 1$, the Stochastic Soft Token exhibits sufficient randomness but collapses into a near one-hot vector, as indicated by the low entropy.
+Conversely, when the scaling parameter $\gamma$ increases, the Stochastic Soft Token gradually converges to the original model’s output probability distribution, displaying higher softness but limited randomness.
 This difference highlights that the Gumbel-Softmax trick can effectively leverage both the advantages of randomization and Soft Tokens, whereas the Dirichlet approach cannot.